symfony/symfony-docs/book/controller.rst

 Whenever you create a page, you'll ultimately need to write some code that contains the logic for that page.
-In Symfony, this is called a controller, and it's a PHP function that can do anything it needs to to in order to return the final ``Response`` object that will be returned to the user.
+In Symfony, this is called a controller, and it's a PHP function that can do anything it needs in order to return the final ``Response`` object that will be returned to the user.

 To make life easier, you can choose to extend a base ``Controller`` class, which contains shortcut methods for many common controller tasks.
-For example, since you don't want to put put HTML code in your controller, you can use the ``render()`` method to render and return the content from a template.
+For example, since you don't want to put HTML code in your controller, you can use the ``render()`` method to render and return the content from a template.

 In other chapters, you'll see how the controller can be used to persist and